Yeaseen/leb-LinuxEchoBeach/leb.md

 #-->How to modify default SSH port 22 to something new: change in SSH configuration file
 nano /etc/ssh/sshd_config
 #Look for the line that starts with Port.
 It will specify the port number that SSH is configured to use.
-#Change it by replacing 22 with your NEW_PORT
+#Change it by replacing 22 with your NEW_PORT and restart ssh service
 Port <NEW_PORT>
 service ssh restart
 ```